ibm-cloud-docs/instructlab/gettingstarted.md

     ```
     {: screen}

-1. Log in to your {{site.data.keyword.cloud_notm}} account from the CLI.
+1. Log in to your {{site.data.keyword.cloud_notm}} account from the CLI.{: cli}
     ```sh
     ibmcloud login -a https://cloud.ibm.com --sso -r us-east
     ```
     {: pre}

-1. If you plan to allow InstructLab to create a Cloud Object Storage Instance resources for you, target a resource group.
-Learn more about storage in the next section, [Choose a storage setup](#storage).
+1. If you plan to allow InstructLab to create Cloud Object Storage Instance resources for you, target a resource group.
+Learn more about storage in the next section, [Choose a storage setup](#storage).{: cli}
     ```sh
     ibmcloud target -g <resource_group>
     ```
     {: pre}

+1. Optional: Install the [Git CLI](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git) to store and manage your taxonomies.

 ## Choose a storage setup